-Choose menu "static routing", you can configure the static route in the next screen (shown in Figure 4-62).
+Choose menu "Advanced Routing → Static Routing List", you can configure the static route in the next screen (shown in Figure 4-61).
 A static route is a pre-determined path that network information must travel to reach a specific host or network.

-Figure 4-62 Static Routing
+Figure 4-61 Static Routing